ChiefGyk3D/twitch-and-toot/README.md

 The configuration file config.json is used to store the required information such as Twitch API key, Mastodon API key, and the channel name you want to track.

-You can also customize the messages that will be posted to Mastodon when the streamer is live, but you currently must keep a total of five (5) messages for the array to work properly.
-And they are customized directly in the script.
-I hope in the future to move it to config.json
+You can also customize the messages that will be posted to Mastodon when the streamer is live.
+You can set any random messages and number of them in config.json.

 ## Modules

-The auth.js, channelData.js, and getStreams.js modules are borrowed from Twitch-Discord-Bot.
+The auth.js, channelData.js, and getStreams.js modules are borrowed from Twitch-Discord-Bot (https://github.com/Siddhart/Twitch-Discord-Bot).
 They are used to obtain the required information from the Twitch API and post to Mastodon.

 ## plans